mateuswetah/WatchMI/docs/preliminary_study_protocol.md

 Ask to volunteer, regarding each of the six prototypes:

-1 - Totally disagree; 2 - Partially disagree; 3 - Neutral; 4 - Partially agree; Partially disagree;
+1 - Totally disagree; 2 - Partially disagree; 3 - Neutral; 4 - Partially agree; Totally disagree;

 * I understood clearly how the method works (Likert 5)
 * I fount the method easy to learn?
 (Likert 5)